loopbackio/loopback-next/docs/site/index.md

 will be in separate repositories.
 '%}

-LoopBack is a highly extensible, open-source Node.js framework based on Express that enables you to quickly create APIs and microservices composed from backend systems such as databases and SOAP or REST services.
+LoopBack is a highly extensible, open-source Node.js and TypeScript framework based on Express that enables you to quickly create APIs and microservices composed from backend systems such as databases and SOAP or REST services.

 The diagram below demonstrates how LoopBack serves as a composition bridge between incoming requests and outgoing integrations.
 It also shows the different